 Mile Marker 0.0 – Georgetown

 The C&O Canal begins in Georgetown, and there are many ways to access the canal in this area.
 Canal users can explore Locks 1, 2, 3, and 4, a picturesque series of four locks very close together, separated by boat basins.
-A bust of Supreme Court Justice William O. Douglas is placed at Lock 3, in honor of’ Douglas, who raised awareness of a 1950s plan to turn the canal into a parkway.
+A bust of Supreme Court Justice William O. Douglas is placed at Lock 3, in honor of’ Douglas, who helped raise awareness of a 1950s plan to turn the canal into a parkway.
 Tucked along M Street in Georgetown, just east of the towpath, is the Old Stone House.
 It is the oldest structure on its original foundation in the nation’s capital.
 The Abner Cloud House is one of the oldest existing structures on the canal.
 Here, The Colonial Dames of America, Chapter III, offer interpretive programs.
 Continuing upstream from Georgetown, canal users can see Fletchers Cove and Carderock Recreation Area, which is the Park’s premiere rock climbing area.

 Mile Marker 3.2 – Fletchers Cove